Computer Science

 When updating an Arch Linux system, if you have some third-party repos added, the packages in them sometimes depend on an older package that’s not available in the official repos anymore.
 In such cases, pacman cannot upgrade the system unless you exclude the impacted package.

 ZFS is an example of this.
 Since Arch Linux doesn’t ship ZFS packages in official repos, I added a third-party one archzfs.
-However, the ZFS support doesn’t always catch up with the newest kernel.
+However, ZFS support doesn’t always catch up with the newest kernel.
 When this happens, the upgrade will break.

 There is another repo that’s supposed to host the matching kernel version.
 It can be added by the following section in /etc/pacman.conf: